Nakilon/dhash-vips/README.md

 * Methods were renamed from `#calculate` to `#fingerprint` and from `#hamming` to `#distance`.
 * The `DHash#calculate` accepts `hash_size` optional parameter that is 8 by default.
 The `IDHash#fingerprint`'s optional parameter is called `power` and works in a bit different way: 3 means 8 and 4 means 16 -- other sizes are not supported because they don't seem to be useful (higher fingerprint resolution makes it vulnerable to image shifts and croppings, also `#distance` becomes much slower).
 Because IDHash's fingerprint is more complex than DHash's one it's not that straight forward to compare them so under the hood the `#distance` method have to check the size of fingerprint.
 If you are sure that fingerprints were made with power=3 then to skip the check you may use the `#distance3` method directly.
-* The `#distance3` method will try to compile and use the Ruby C extension that is around 15 times faster than pure Ruby implementation -- native extension currently works on macOS rbenv Ruby from 2.3.8 to 2.4.9 installed with rbenv `-k` flag.
+* The `#distance3` method will try to compile and use the Ruby C extension that is around 15 times faster than pure Ruby implementation.
+Native extension currently works on macOS rbenv Ruby from 2.3.8 to at least 2.7.0-preview2 installed with rbenv `-k` flag.
 So the full benchmark:

   * Ruby 2.3.8p459: